ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 WinActivate($hWnd)
 MouseClickDrag("left", 250, 300, 400, 500)
 ```
 When you launch this script, you will see a drawn line in the Paint window.
-Line starts at the point with absolute coordinates eqal to x=250 and y=300.
-Line ends at the point with coordintaes x=400 and y=500.
+Line starts at the point with absolute coordinates equal to x=250 and y=300.
+Line ends at the point with Coordinates x=400 and y=500.
 The `MouseClickDrag` AutoIt function uses the same `mouse_event` WinAPI function internally.
 Both `MouseClick` and `MouseClickDrag` AutoIt functions perform mouse actions in the current active window.

 ### Mouse Actions in Inactive Window

-AutoIt provides [ControlClick.htm](https://www.autoitscript.com/autoit3/docs/functions/ControlClick.htm) function that allows you to simulate mouse click into the inactive window.
+AutoIt provides [ControlClick.htm](https://www.autoitscript.com/autoit3/docs/functions/ControlClick.htm) function that allows you to simulate a mouse click into the inactive window.
 This is a [`ControlClick.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/ControlClick.au3) script for example:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:MSPaintApp]")
 ControlClick($hWnd, "", "Afx:00000000FFC20000:81", "left", 1, 250, 300)
 ```
 It performs a mouse click inside the inactive or minimized Paint window.
 The `ControlClick` function is very similar to `ControlSend` one.
-You should specify the control in which mouse click will be simulated.
-The control for drawing in the Paint application has a `Afx:00000000FFC20000:81` class name according to the information from Au3Info tool.
+You should specify the control where the mouse click is simulated.
+The control of the Paint window, which is used for drawing, has the `Afx:00000000FFC20000:81` class according to information gathered by the Au3Info tool.

-You can notice that `MouseClick` and `ControlClick` functions perform mouse clicks in different places when passed input coordinates are the same.
-The coordinates in `ControlClick` function are relative coordinates to the control in which the mouse click is performed.
-This means that mouse click in our example will occur at the point with x=250 and y=300 from the left-up corner of the control for drawing.
-The coordinate system of the `MouseClick` function is defined by the `MouseCoordMode` AutoIt option.
+If you pass the same coordinates as input parameters for both `MouseClick` and `ControlClick` functions, mouse click actions, which are simulated by the functions, have different coordinates.
+The coordinates, which are passed to the `ControlClick` function, are relative coordinates to the target control where the mouse click is performed.
+This means that simulation of a mouse click in our example occurs at the point with x=250 and y=300 coordinates that are relative to the left-up corner of the control for drawing.
+On the other hand, mode of the coordinates, which is passed to the `MouseClick` function, are defined by the `MouseCoordMode` AutoIt option.

-The job of AutoIt `ControlClick` function is performed by two calls to [`PostMessageW`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644944%28v=vs.85%29.aspx) WinAPI function:
+The `ControlClick` AutoIt function performs two calls of the [`PostMessageW`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644944%28v=vs.85%29.aspx) WinAPI function internally:

 ![ControlClick WinAPI Functions](controlclick-winapi.png)

-First call to `PostMessageW` has a `WM_LBUTTONDOWN` input parameter.
-It allows to simulate mouse button down action.
-Second call has a `WM_LBUTTONUP` parameter for mouse up simulation correspondingly.
+First call of the `PostMessageW` function has the `WM_LBUTTONDOWN` input parameter.
+This call allows us to simulate the mouse button down action.
+Second call has the `WM_LBUTTONUP` parameter to simulate the mouse button up action.

 The `ControlClick` function works very unreliably with minimized DirectX windows.
-Some of tested applications just ignore this simulation of mouse actions.
-Other applications process these actions only after an activation of their windows.
-This behavior looks like a limitation of the Windows messaging mechanism that is used by `ControlClick` function.
+Some of tested by me applications just ignore this simulation of mouse actions.
+Other applications process these actions only after activation of their window.
+It means that minimized DirectX application hangs until it is not restored to the normal mode again.

+## Summary